AtlasOfLivingAustralia/authoritative-lists/README.md

 ## Sensitive Lists

 [Sensitive lists in the ALA's Lists tool](https://lists.ala.org.au/public/speciesLists?isSDS=eq:true) are provided by each state jurisdiction to supply data obfuscation rules to the ALA's sensitive data service (SDS).
-THe SDS obsfucates location and other information to each occurrence record in the ALA's ingestion process.
+The SDS obsfucates location and other information to each occurrence record in the ALA's ingestion process.

 See the `List info` link for metadata about each list.
 Some lists apply a single level of obsfucation to every species in the list, and other lists apply supplied obfuscation rules for each species.
 The rules are specified in the `generalisation` field.